frozencure/twitch-client/readme.md

 ### 1. Ktor client

 - Built on top of the *Ktor* library
-- Resons for choosing *Ktor* over *Spring Boot*:
+- Reasons for choosing *Ktor* over *Spring Boot*:
     - More lightweight, less complexity
-    - Customaziable, doesn't include all of the extra dependencies that are brought with Spring Boot
+    - Customizable, doesn't include all of the extra dependencies that are brought with Spring Boot

 ### 2. Kotlinx.serializaiton